The Best Way to

 ESL students in the Philippines usually have an average of seven classes a day during weekdays and are required to self-study even after regular class hours.
 With this daily schedule, each learner gets exposed to English for up to 10 hours a day.
 Inside the classrooms, teachers can focus more on the needs of the students and give them more freedom to express, ask questions, and hone skills.
 Outside schools, students engage in various interactions with locals and their fellow learners, where English becomes the only medium to move from one place to another, to buy goods, to discover new cultures, and to build friendships.

 A Pioneer in ESL learning

 MONOL has been in the ESL industry for 20 years.
-For almost two decades, it has seen more than 10,000 graduates from all over Asia, the Middle East, Europe, and Latin America, who learned not only English but also global skills to be better individuals in their chosen careers.
+For two decades, it has seen more than 10,000 graduates from all over Asia, the Middle East, Europe, and Latin America, who learned not only English but also global skills to be better individuals in their chosen careers.
 As an institution committed to high-quality service, we have created an environment to meet the learning, essential, and social needs of each student.
 It stands not only as a language school but also as a second home to international students aspiring for great success in the future.

 We have various curriculums and programs that advocate effective ways to learn English.
 At the same time, we have established school rules to stimulate interactions and conversations in English.
 Monol is confident to say that it has gained it’s recognition as one of the top English schools in the Philippines.